balenaltd/handbook/docs/team/keeping-your-personal-information-up-to-date.md

 #### Your team

 A subset of the current team's personal information is displayed in the [Current Team Model](https://docs.google.com/spreadsheets/d/1fOpah2A6N3xImg5xxGbTygdcNRGBlyZ_jQ2UIzy9PLE/edit#gid=404458414), which is a read-only document visible to the whole team.
-This spreadsheet is a useful resource to consult for your fellow team members' balena contact details, location and availabilities, to name a few.
+This sheet is a useful resource to consult for your fellow team members' balena contact details, location and availabilities, to name a few.

 Note that more sensitive personal information, such as addresses, emergency contacts and contact numbers are stored confidentially, and not displayed to the team in the Current Team Model.

 ### Preferences

-For every new starter, we also create a personal Google Spreadsheet, titled `user-<Github-handle>`.
-You would have received an invite to edit this spreadsheet upon onboarding.
+For every new starter, we also create a personal Google sheet, titled `user-<Github-handle>`.
+You would have received an invite to edit this sheet upon onboarding.
 It contains some basic preferences that the team member is responsible for maintaining:

 #### Working hours

-Detailed instructions on how to maintain this section of your personal spreadsheet is provided in the [working hours](./Working-hours-and-availability.md#communicating-your-availability) section of this handbook.
+Detailed instructions on how to maintain this section of your personal sheet is provided in the [working hours](./working-hours-and-availability.md) section of this handbook.

 #### Birthday preference